Engelnicolas/NOAH/docs/USER_GUIDE.md

 ## 🎯 Overview

-This comprehensive guide walks you through deploying the complete N.O.A.H (Next Open-source Architecture Hub) infrastructure platform using the **unified CLI interface** and **simplified tooling**.
+This comprehensive guide walks you through deploying the complete N.O.A.H (Next Open-source Architecture Hub) infrastructure platform using the **unified CLI interface** with **enhanced error logging** and **flexible security modes**.

 N.O.A.H provides a production-ready, secure, and scalable open-source infrastructure stack with identity management, collaboration tools, monitoring, and security components.
+The latest version includes comprehensive error logging, root user deployment support, and simplified troubleshooting capabilities.

 ---